michaelmulley/openparliament/README.md

 License
 =======

-Code is released under the GPLv3 (see below).
+Code is released under the AGPLv3 (see below).
 However, any site you create using this code cannot use the openparliament.ca name or logo, except as acknowledgement.

 Copyright (C) 2012 Michael Mulley (michaelmulley.com)

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of